 It’s most likely a form of qualified health insurance provided by the Affordable Care Act (ACA).
 This type of insurance coverage comes in many forms, whether it’s private insurance or social programs like Medicare and Medicaid.

-These plans are called Non-Qualified, or Non-ACA plans since they do not meet ACA’s standards, but still offer plenty of coverage at lower prices.
-Here’s what you need to know:
+These plans are called Non ACA health insurance plans, or Non-Qualified plans since they do not meet the Affordable Care Act’s standards, but still offer plenty of coverage at lower prices.
+Non ACA health plans are also commonly referred to as Non-Obamacare or Non-Marketplace health insurance plans.
+Here’s what you need to know.

 ACA compliant (or “qualified”) plans cover the required ten essential health benefits, which include services for preventive care, maternity, mental health and, substance abuse assistance.

-Non-Qualified health insurance is a less expensive alternative to Obamacare with fewer coverage options.
+Non ACA health plans are a less expensive alternative to Obamacare with fewer coverage options.
 Plans such as:

 That said, nearly 27.5 million Americans are uninsured in the United States, with coverage costs playing a major role as to why.
-Going uninsured proves to be a risk to millions of Americans, which is why it’s best to find a coverage plan that works for you and your income — even if it’s an Non-Qualified health insurance plan.
+Going uninsured proves to be a risk to millions of Americans, which is why it’s best to find a coverage plan that works for you and your income — even if it’s a non ACA insurance plan.

-As a general rule, there are three overarching types of non-qualified plans to choose from.
+As a general rule, there are three overarching types of non-marketplace health plans to choose from.
 We’ll briefly cover each and give you the basic info you need to make a good decision for your budget:

 Short-term health insurance is a plan with a limited duration that ranges between 30 and 364 days and is guaranteed renewable for up to 3 years depending on the state .
 Short-term health insurance is intended to help people who need temporary medical insurance while they search for long-term health insurance plans.
 Many people now purchase Short-term health insurance as affordable alternative to the full cost of an ACA plan.